Choosing the Right Pouch for Atta Packaging in India

 Most quote requests we receive say "price for atta pouch."
 We then send four follow-up questions.
 Save yourself that round-trip by specifying these seven items in your first email.

-- GSM or micron — for atta, typically 80–110 micron total laminate thickness.
+- GSM or micron — for atta, typically 60–110 micron total laminate thickness.

 - Pack size — 1 kg, 5 kg, 10 kg.

-- Print — number of colours, single or two-sided, finish (matt, gloss, or milky).
+- Print — number of colours.

 - Lead time you need — be specific.
-"ASAP" costs more than "21 days from artwork sign-off."
+"ASAP" costs more than "30 days from artwork sign-off."

 There is a longer version of this checklist in our buyer’s guide to flexible packaging manufacturers.